-Title: Dissertation (Pharmacy Practice)

-- plan and execute a suitable quantitative and/or qualitative research design in a scientific and ethical manner by making use of appropriate research methods, techniques and procedures; - interpret and integrate research results in a scientifically accountable manner and compile a research report out of it; and - communicate research results in a scientific and ethical way orally and in writing.

-It is expected from students to complete a research project under the guidance of a supervisor/s.

-The dissertation will be examined both internally and externally in accordance with the NWU regulations.
+Module code: FPHA872 Semester 1 and 2 NQF-Level:8b Title: Dissertation (Pharmacy Practice) Module outcomes: Module outcomes: After completion of the module the student t should be able to: plan and execute a suitable quantitative and/or qualitative research design in a scientific and ethical manner by making use of appropriate research methods, techniques and procedures; interpret and integrate research results in a scientifically accountable manner and compile a research report out of it; and • communicate research results in a so cientific and ethical wa ay - orally and in writing.
+Mode of delivery: It is expected from students to complete a research project under the guidance of a supervisor/s.
+Assessment methods: The dissertation will be examined both in regulations ternally and externally y in accordance with the NWU